 I couldn’t believe it.

-In those very early days, the big retailers still had static informational sites and hadn’t embraced the transactional potential of the internet.
+In those historic days, the big retailers still had static informational sites and hadn’t embraced the transactional potential of the internet.

 Fast forward seventeen years and the landscape has changed a lot.